NEONScience/NEON-Data-Skills/_posts/HDF5/2014-11-05-R-Explore-Viz-Hierarchical-Data-Format-HDF5.md

 - `fiu_struct`, defined above in the code, is the structure of our HDF5 file that we returned using `h5ls`.
 - `grepl` looks for a text pattern.
 Type `help(grepl)` to see how it operates.
 We want to return all "paths" in the HDF file that match `s` which we defined earlier as "/Domain_03/Ord/min_1".
 Type `s` into the console to see what comes up.
-- `%>%` is syntax specific to the `dplyr` package. the `dplyr` package contains functions that are used to query and subset data in different ways. the `%<%` function allows you to 'chain' or combine multiple queries together into one, concise, line of code.
+- `%>%` is syntax specific to the `dplyr` package. the `dplyr` package contains functions that are used to query and subset data in different ways.
+The `%<%` function allows you to 'chain' or combine multiple queries together into one, concise, line of code.

 Pulling this together, type, `fiu_struct %>% filter(grepl(s,group))` in the console.
 This code will return a list of both datasets and groups for the Domain_03 site that contain the "/Domain_03/Ord/min_1" path.
 Now let's review the second part of the code: